Publications

 The SPORT-C Intervention: An Integration of Sports, Case-Based Pedagogy and Systems Thinking Learning

-Authors: Jeffrey Basoah, Dr. William Scherer, Dr. Karis Boyd-Sinkler, Dr. Reid Bailey
+Authors: Jeffrey Basoah, William Scherer, Karis Boyd-Sinkler, Reid Bailey

 The SPORT-C intervention integrates sports, systems thinking, and case-based learning to make STEM education more engaging and culturally relevant for underrepresented students.
 A pilot study suggests this approach boosts student motivation and engagement in STEM subjects.